-Deckle edges can be created by hand or by using a deckle edge paper cutter.
-This type of cutter is a handheld device that has a sharp blade that cuts through the paper, creating a deckle edge.
-Deckle edge paper cutters can be found at most craft stores.
+Deckle edges can be created manually or using a deckle edge paper cutter – an electronic handheld device equipped with a sharp blade that uses friction to slice through the paper to form deckle edges.
+Deckle edge paper cutters are commonly available at craft stores.

 Deckle edges are an integral component of books for multiple reasons:

 - They add a polished and attractive appearance.

 - They help protect its pages against wear and tear.

 - They add characters and make each book individual.

 Deckle edges may seem small yet essential in bookmaking but can outsize the final result.